azure-contrib/AzureSelfDestruct/readme.md

 SelfDestruct.DeleteInstance(@".\path\to\file.publishsettings", TimeSpan.FromSeconds(60));
 ```

 If your deployment only contains one instance, it won't be deleted.
-You'll need to delete the while deployment instead.
+You'll need to delete the whole deployment instead.

 ## Acknowledgements